Best Known For

 Answer questions and see how you rank against other players.Play Now

+Bassist Mikey Craig and drummer Jon Moss were next to join the group, followed by Roy Hay.
 The group soon abandoned their original name, instead settling on Culture Club.
-The name was a joke in reference to the group members' various backgrounds: George was Irish, Craig was Jamaican and British, Moss was Jewish, and Hay was an Englishman.
+The name was a joke in reference to the group members' various backgrounds: George was Irish, Craig was Jamaican and British, Moss was Jewish and Hay was an Englishman.

-Success came early.
-The band signed with Virgin Records in the U.K. and Epic Records in America, releasing their debut album, Kissing To Be Clever, in 1982.
+Success came early for the band.
+They signed with Virgin Records in the U.K. and Epic Records in America, releasing their debut album, Kissing To Be Clever, in 1982.
 It was their third single from that album, "Do You Really Want To Hurt Me?" that scored a huge success for the group.
 The song reached the No. 1 spot in 16 different countries.

 Culture Club already had the distinction of being the first group since the Beatles to have three songs from their debut album become top 10 hits on the Billboard Hot 100.
 The group's second album, Colour By Numbers (1983) was also a success, with the single "Karma Chameleon" rocketing to the No. 1 spot in numerous countries including the U.S., where it stayed for four weeks.